tomzhang-lb/aws_toolkits/README.md

 <br>

 # The 2nd method by running aws_handler in command line
-## Sample, get the state machines latest execution status, which can be used for release to check if the production state machines all finish, the 3rd arg is the function name listed above
+### Sample: Get the state machines latest execution status
+(It can be used for release to check if the production state machines all finish, the 3rd arg is the function name listed above)
 ```python
 python aws_handler.py get_broker_state_machines_status_for_release anzo production
 ```